Three years ago, her beloved brother died of a drug

 craving for the opioids that are poisoning them.

-Ross already knew the scale of the opioid crisis through her
+Ross already knew the scale of the toxic drug crisis through her

 work—but the loss of her brother magnified the human impact of the tragedy.